 In Tallahassee, by contrast, residents and police appear to be swelling the crime rate with reports of offenses many New Yorkers have come to believe too trivial even to mention.
-Last month, when Jimmy Phillips caught a shoplifter with a \$1.85 pack of Marlboro cigarettes at Harvey's, a big grocery store, he held the man until the police arrived.
+Lust month, when Jimmy Philips caught a shoplifter with a \$1.85 pack of Mariboro cigarettes at Harvey's, a big procery store, he held the man until the police arrived.
 They arrested the suspect and filed a detailed report on the theft.

-'Small or big, if it don't belong to them, I should protect the store and recover the merchandise," says Mr. Phillips, who is in charge of security.
+"Small or big, if it don't belong to them, I should protect the store and recover the merchandise," says Mr. Phillips, who is in charge of security.

 Criminologists say that the easier it is to report a crime and to get the police interested in it, the more crime will be reported.
-Police in Tallahassee are routinely dispatched to take reports of even minor crimes.
-When Rose Zongker discovered her mailbox stolen from her/elegant northeastern Tallahassee residence last month, she had no hesitation about reporting it.
-A police car arrived within the hour, searched her wooded yard, wrote up a detailed report and gave her some safety tips.
+Police in Tallahassee are routinely dispatched to take reports of even minor crimes, When Rose Zongkas discovered her mailbox stolen from herselegant northeastern Tallahassee residence last month, she had no hesitation about reportlag it.
+A police car arrived within the hour, ing it.
+A police car arrived within the hour, searched her wooded yard, wrole up a detailed report and gave her some safety tips.
 "They were lovely," she says.

-Although telephone reports are supposed to be permitted in New York, the policy is often honored in the breach.
-When Jeff Sovern, a law professor at St. John's University in Queens, was robbed at gunpoint last November, he tried to phone in the complaint to the police.
+Although telephone reports are sup-posed to be permitted in New York, the policy is often honored in the breach.
+When Jeff Sovern, a law professor at St. John's Victorette be Querne was professor at St. John's University in Queens, was robbed at gunpoint last November, he tried to phone in the complaint to the police.
 He called three times; three times, he says, he was told he would need to appear in person to report the crime in the precinct where it occurred.